 3. Web server issues

 WordPress sites can also go down when the hosting web server crashes.
 After all, web servers are also hardware components that can run into problems.
-No matter how reputed your hosting company is, it cannot provide a 100% guarantee from server crashes.
+Although there is a tendency among WordPress websites for higher up times, no hosting company can guarantee 0 server crashes.

 Web servers can go down for a variety of reasons such as power outages, human error, hackers infiltrating the host's network, or even disk failure.